IBM-Bluemix-Docs/mobilefoundation/advanced_direct_update_configuration.md

 ## Customizing the Direct Update UI
 {: #customize_du_ui}

-Direct Update UI presented to the end-user can be customized.
+Direct Update UI presented to the end user can be customized.
 Add the following inside the `wlCommonInit()` function in **index.js**:

 ```JavaScript